cypress-io/cypress-documentation/source/guides/guides/command-line.md

 # Debugging Commands

 Cypress is built using the {% url 'debug' https://github.com/visionmedia/debug %} module.
-That means you can receive helpful debugging output by running Cypress with this turned on.
+That means you can receive helpful debugging output by running Cypress with this turned on prior to running `cypress open` or `cypress run`.

 **On Mac or Linux:**
 ```shell